srinivasadhu/argo-simple-app/README_EKS_ArgoCD_Demo_Guide.md

-# EKS Cluster Management Workflow using Argo CD — Full Demo Guide
+# EKS Cluster Management Workflow using Argo CD - Guide

 ## 1. Overview
 This guide explains how to manage Kubernetes workloads on **Amazon EKS** using **Argo CD** in a GitOps model.